 He also holds a dubious record: Most career errors, 1,096, in 17 years -- 64 1/2 per season!
 However, considering the pathetic gloves and awful fields of the time, and the fact that he plays the most error-ridden position, I think he can be excused.

 3B Roy Hartzell of Golden.
 I could also have put him at right field.
 Not a sensational player, but he did bat .296 for the 1911 New York Highlanders (Yankees) and appears to have been a pretty good player for them, and before that with the St. Louis Browns.

 LF Dave Collins of Rapid City, South Dakota.
 Rapid City, the nearest city of any consequence to Mount Rushmore, is 600 miles from Minneapolis, less than 400 miles from Denver, so he qualifies here geographically.

 Collins bounced around a bit after that, but in 1984, with the Jays, he led the AL with 15 triples.
-Three times he batted over .300, and he stole 395 bases in his career, peaking at 60 with the 1984 Jays, also hitting 15 triples to lead the American League.
+Three times, he batted over .300, and he stole 395 bases in his career, including 60 with the 1984 Jays, also hitting 15 triples to lead the American League.